astronomer/docs/astro/view-logs.md

 Logs for the Airflow webserver, worker, and triggerer are not available for Deployments on Astro.

-## View Airflow Scheduler Logs
+## View Airflow scheduler logs

 You can access the past 24 hours of scheduler logs for any Astro Deployment on the **Scheduler Logs** page of the Cloud UI.
 Logs are color-coded according to their type.
 Scheduler logs can help you understand scheduler performance and indicate if a task failed due to an issue with the scheduler.
-For more information on configuring the scheduler on Astro, see [Scheduler Resources](configure-deployment-resources.md#scheduler-resources).
+For more information on configuring the scheduler on Astro, see [Scheduler resources](configure-deployment-resources.md#scheduler-resources).

 1. In the Cloud UI, select a Workspace.
 2. Click **Logs** on the left-hand menu.